AIHubCentral/docs/assets/RVC Voice Changer/Local/Deiteris' W-Okada Fork.md

 ***
 ### Download AMD, INTEL and CPU on Windows

-- The lastest version as of December 7th 2024 is: <u>[dml-b2332 (click here to download)](https://github.com/deiteris/voice-changer/releases/download/b2332/voice-changer-windows-amd64-dml.zip)</u>
+- The latest version as of December 7th 2024 is: <u>[dml-b2332 (click here to download)](https://github.com/deiteris/voice-changer/releases/download/b2332/voice-changer-windows-amd64-dml.zip)</u>

 !!!danger
 Intel UHD Graphics do NOT work at this point in time.
 Use Online Alternative.